vtex/faststore/README.md

 3. SEO - Stores should pass on all aspects of Google search console, like complete structured data and web vitals
 4. Feature completion - Enable you to craft your custom ecommerce experience

+## Basic Architecture

+FastStore core is composed of two main packages:
+1. [`store-ui`](https://storeui.netlify.app/): A performant ecommerce ready component library
+2. `store-sdk`: An sdk for ecommerce to solve your basic ecommerce needs, like cart, pixel managment, session etc.

+These packages have bidings to popular frameworks, like Gatsby.
+These bindings are listed in this monorepo and help you create stores with Multiregion, Internationalization etc

 ## Why Jamstack?

 Jamstack focuses on performance and stability, which is part of our core philosophy.